AI chatbots for real estate agents: what works in 2025–2026

 Lead qualification Not every inquiry is serious.
 AI can ask a few qualifying questions — timeline, pre-approval status, price range — and route serious buyers to your calendar while politely handling tire-kickers with follow-up content.

-Multilingual support A significant share of Greater Vancouver's real estate buyers speak Mandarin, Cantonese, or Korean as their primary language.
+Multilingual support In many North American markets, a significant share of real estate buyers speak Mandarin, Cantonese, or Korean as their primary language.
 An AI system that engages in their language from the first message builds trust that generic English-only responses don't.

 Listing content generation This is the lowest-hanging fruit.
 AI tools can generate listing descriptions, social media captions, and email newsletters from property data and photos in minutes, not hours.
 Realtors in Coquitlam and Surrey report saving 3–5 hours per week on content alone.